byt3n33dl3/BlackMarlinExec/README.md

 <img width="150" height="150" src="/images/PEN-200_Fill.svg">
 </p></a>

 Using ***BME*** to automate the process of detecting and exploiting LDAP injection vulnerabilities in AD scenario.
-With [BME](https://github.com/pxcs/BlackMarlinExec/), Attackers can quickly identify and exploit LDAP injection flaws, allowing attackers to assess the security posture of the applications more effectively.
+With [BME](https://github.com/pxcs/BlackMarlinExec/), CS researcher can quickly identify and exploit LDAP injection flaws, allowing CS to assess the security posture of the applications more effectively.

 ## "More" Features